microsoft/appcenter-sdk-android/README.md

             userConfirmation should be one of SEND, DONT_SEND or ALWAYS_SEND
          ```

-        * **Binary attachment :**  If you'd like to attach text/binary data to a crash report, implement this callback.
+        * **Binary attachment:**  If you'd like to attach text/binary data to a crash report, implement this callback.
 Before sending the crash, our SDK will add the attachment to the crash report and you can view it on the Sonoma dashboard.
         ```Java
             ErrorAttachment getErrorAttachment(ErrorReport errorReport)
          ```

-        * **Before sending crash :**   This callback will be invoked just before the crash is sent to Sonoma.
+        * **Before sending crash:**   This callback will be invoked just before the crash is sent to Sonoma.
             ```Java
             void ErrorReportingListener.onBeforeSending(ErrorReport errorReport);
             ```

-        * **Crash sending succeeded :**   This callback will be invoked after sending crash reports succeeded.
+        * **Crash sending succeeded:**   This callback will be invoked after sending crash reports succeeded.
             ```Java
             void ErrorReportingListener.onSendingFailed(ErrorReport errorReport, Exception e);
             ```

-        * **Crash sending failed :**   This callback will be invoked after sending crash reports failed.
+        * **Crash sending failed:**   This callback will be invoked after sending crash reports failed.
             ```Java
             void ErrorReportingListener.onSendingSucceeded(ErrorReport errorReport)
             ```